Ninth and Tenth Grade Writing Standards

 Grades 9 and 10: Research and Inquiry

-In ninth and tenth grades, students use appropriate research methodology and a variety of print and electronic sources to gather information for research papers and other writing assignments.
+In ninth and tenth grades, students use appropriate research methodology and a variety of print and electronic sources to gather information for writing research papers and other compositions.
 Students use writing as a research and learning tool in the following ways:

 - Use writing to discover, organize, and support what is known and what needs to be learned about a topic.